-According to constitution, the change of the age qualification for suffrage also requires a referendum.
-There have been five referendums about the voting age since the current constitution was adopted in 1953, the latest in 1978, when the current voting age of 18 was adopted.
+According to constitution, changing the qualifying age for suffrage also requires a referendum.
+Since 1978, the voting age has been 18.

 A change in the constitution itself requires confirmation by a referendum.
 First, such an amendment must be passed by two parliaments with an election in between.
 Then it must be confirmed by a majority of the voters representing at least 40% of the electorate.
 This very stringent procedure makes it difficult to change the constitution.